 Treatment with the Boston Band

-The Boston Band is available at select orthotic centers that are trained in the design, fit, and treatment techniques necessary for the highest level of patient care.
+The Boston Band is available at all Boston O&P clinics as well as select orthotic centers across the country that are trained in the design, fit, and treatment techniques necessary for the highest level of patient care.
 Find a clinic.